khanfigure/khan/README.md

 KHAN
 ----
-Khan is a super speedy configuration management tool.
+Khan is a super speedy khanfiguration management tool.
 It generates a statically compiled binary that applies your configuration locally or remotely via SSH.
 It is tightly coupled with the Go programming language.